 (3) Carrier--A person engaged in the transportation of passengers or property by land or water as a common, contract, or private carrier, or by civil aircraft.

-(4) Certificate holder--A person who has been issued a certificate of compliance or other package approval by the agency.
+(4) Certificate holder--A person who has been issued a certificate of compliance or other package approval by the department .

 (5) Certificate of compliance--The certificate issued by the NRC that approves the design of a package for the transportation of radioactive materials.